 Quince Jelly – fragrant quince from the Berkshires and Columbia County.
 We simmer & strain these difficult but rewarding beauties for this special, lovely-hued jelly.
 Perfect to glaze chicken, or foie gras; serve with roast poultry or lamb.
 Try with chèvre & pears, or mascarpone & Marcona almonds.

 2017: none this year

 Heirloom Tomato Butter – Part jam, part magic, an old recipe card provided the inspiration for this not a butter at all glorious preserve that captures the essence of heirloom tomatoes.
 Slow, slow, slow simmered down with brown sugar and apple cider vinegar til it is a little like heirloom candy.
 With steak, on burgers, in mayo for your BLT, a ray of August year-round.

 Hot Pepper Jelly – Long asked for, finally here, an irresistible blend of bell, sweet, and jalapeño peppers simmered with white vinegar and pure cane sugar.
 Southern style to serve over cream cheese, Northern style over chèvre, either way for a lively apéritif.
 Beautiful with roasts and cold meats, perfect on a cheese board.
 Mmmhmmm!!
-2017: 2016 is nearly gone
+2017: Back in!